knative/docs/blog/docs/articles/from-cloudevent-to-apach-kafka-records-part-two.md

 ### Conclusion

 The example showed a simple flow from sending events to receiving them.
 The messages are persistent on the Kafka Topic behind the Knative Broker.
-From there it could be also consumed by any standard Kafka API, how the abstraction that Knative offers does simplify the development process of event-driven applications.
+From there it could be also consumed by any standard Kafka API.
+However the abstraction that Knative offers does simplify the development process of event-driven applications.
 Without too much extra configuration it is also possible to filter and route events on their metadata.

 In addition, the adoption of `Trigger`/`Filter` is not just a way to avoid to reimplement the same pattern in all consumers, but it also makes the whole message processing more efficient because the consumer is _only_ invoked when necessary, and it can even scale to zero if it is a Knative Service!